seamapi/seam-tod/README.md

 motivates the syntax of `seam-tod`

 `seam-tod` is timezone-aware.
-Handling time-zone unaware times complicates syntax and is generally very important when dealing with time of day strings.
+Handling time-zone unaware times complicates syntax and timezones are generally very important when dealing with time of day strings.

 ## Format